nnungest/taskwarrior-notes/README.md

 Coreutils: `brew install coreutils`

-Install taskwarrior
+##Install taskwarrior

 `brew install task`

-Install timewarrior
+##Install timewarrior

 `brew install timewarrior`

-Test taskwarrior:
+##Test taskwarrior:
 ```bash
 task add "example"
 task list
 task <number> done
 ```
+##Using it for a daily scrum

-Now that you have done that, get yourself a custom report for morning standup.
+Now that you have done all the above, get yourself a custom report for morning standup.
 Lets backup the config file first.
 `cp ~/.taskrc ~/.taskrc.bak`
 Then using your favorite editor paste these lines in at the bottom of your ~/.taskrc file: